semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_182_0.png)

 We call the corr() function on the dataframe to get a correlation of each column to each other column in the dataset and pass it to the heat map function.
-Then annotation to True so that each box of the matrix is given its corresponding value and set fmt to .1f which means that value is written with one decimal point.
+Then annotation to True so that each box of the matrix is given its corresponding value and set fmt to .1f, which means that value is written with one decimal point.

 #### Observation

-Very interesting things here, let's first look at the bar on the right side, there are gradient colors ranging from -0.8 (black color) to 0.8 (yellow color).
+Exciting things going on here, let's first look at the bar on the right side, gradient colours are ranging from -0.8 (black colour) to 0.8 (yellow colour).

-Now let's go to the matrix plot itself, we can observe a wide range of colors but most notably we can see a series of yellow cells that form a diagonal across the matrix, if you look closely at those cells you can see that the X and the Y axis is the same column that is why they are yellow which means that there is no correlation between the values in the same column because each value is compared with itself (that is also why those cells have a value of 1.0).
+Now let's go to the matrix plot itself, we can observe a wide range of colours, but most notably, we can see a series of yellow cells that form a diagonal across the matrix.
+If you look closely at those cells you can see that the X and the Y axis is the same column that is why they are yellow which means that there is no correlation between the values in the same column because each value is compared with itself (that is also why those cells have a value of 1.0).

 The cells of the matrix separated by the series of yellow diagonal cells are the same just that they are symmetric to each other.
 This means that we can focus on one part and still come up with the same conclusion.

-Focusing on the cells below the series of diagonal cells, there are cells that are darker than others, these show a high correlation between those two columns.
+When we focus on the cells below the series of diagonal cells, some cells are darker than others, these show a high correlation between those two columns.
 For example, we can see that there is a high correlation between infant mortality and the GDP of a country.

 To read more about heat map, read its documentation [here](https://seaborn.pydata.org/generated/seaborn.heatmap.html).